extrange/personal-blog/docs/blog-posts/2021-12-30-npm-update-behavior.md

 After googling, I finally found that this was a [behavioral change](https://github.com/npm/cli/issues/2704) ever since `npm` v7.

-Oh well.
-As a workaround, I use [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) to update version numbers in `package.json`.
+As a workaround for now, I use [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) to update version numbers in `package.json`.